Complaining about the police

 - if the police are doing a criminal or disciplinary investigation into the police officer involved, put off doing anything until it gets a report back from the police about their investigation.

-If it’s inappropriate for the police themselves to investigate (for example, if they shot and killed a member of the public), the IPCA won’t simply oversee a police investigation, it will do its own investigation instead.
+If it’s inappropriate for the police themselves to investigate (for example, if they shot and killed a member of the public), the IPCA won’t oversee a police investigation, it will do its own investigation instead.

 What can the IPCA do if it decides my complaint is justified?